Height and intelligence: Explanations of the correlation

+It has been argued that an auxological approach with a focus on prenatal and very early child development, has been most effective in understanding if the correlation persists, especially within developing countries prone to environmental uncertainties.

 Height and intelligence may be correlated, but there is not significant proof of it being caused by genetics.
 There are many genes associated with genetic transmission of intelligence, but current theories of intelligence point to inheritance of intelligence from parents to be due to both genetic and environmental factors, especially as there is no concrete proof of the relationship between certain genes and intelligence.

 There is evidence that intellectual development is influenced by the expectations placed on an individual.
 In an experiment involving elementary school children, researchers found that when teachers believe students are above average intellect, these students tend to do better in school and receive higher IQ scores than students who are perceived as average or below average intellect, regardless of the actual competence of the students.
 This self-fulfilling prophecy caused by expectations is known as the Pygmalion effect, and it may play have an effect on taller student who are generally viewed as more mature or dominant.

 Sexual selection and cross-trait assortative mating might also contribute to the correlation between height and intelligence.
 Because both height and intelligence positively affect an individual's overall fitness, individuals generally look for these traits in potential partners.
 In other words, smart men are more likely to mate with tall women, and smart women are more likely to mate with tall men, as both traits are affected by perceptions of cross-trait attractiveness.